zacharysgoldberg/Receipt-Manager/README.md

 ## Design

-Backend Flask REST API using flask-migrate, flask-mail (forget password), SQLAlchemy (ORM), unittest (TDD), and flask-jwt-extended.
-PostgreSQL for database, cookies for JWT storage, administrator priveledges, and Docker management.
+Backend Flask REST API using flask-migrate, flask-mail (forget password), SQLAlchemy, unittest tests, and flask-jwt-extended.
+PostgreSQL, JWT cookie storage, and Docker.

 ## How to test endpoints in postman